12 Best Honey Extractor Reviews (2021)

-The two-piece plexiglass lid keeps your honey free of dust and debris, and has handles so you can easily access the inside of the machine to insert your frames and for cleaning and monitoring operation.
+The two-piece plexiglass lid keeps your honey free of dust and debris and has handles so you can easily access the inside of the machine to insert your frames and for cleaning and monitoring operations.

 One of the best feature of the Little Giant Stainless Steel 2-Frame Extractor is its adjustable tripod legs, which allows you to conveniently and quickly position the extractor and use different sizes of honey bee buckets.

 The legs on the Little Giant are adjustable so you can choose the best height for your extracting chores.
 All parts on this tangential honey extractor, except the lid and honey gate, are made of durable steel.

 Some assembly is required, but users report the honey extractor is easy to assemble and use.

 Total height: 33 inches